techbrett/OfficeDocs-SkypeForBusiness/Teams/manage-apps.md

 | Block or unblock apps                                                                                            | App-level  | Use this setting to allow a few specific apps in your org.                                |
 | [App permission policy](teams-app-permission-policies.md) or [app centric management](app-centric-management.md) | User-level | Let all users or let specific users use an app.                                           |

-You allow or block specific apps on either the Manage apps page or in the app details page.
+You allow or block specific apps or a Copilot agent on either the Manage apps page or in the app details page.
+If you [allow or block a Copilot agent in Microsoft 365 admin center](/microsoft-365/admin/manage/manage-copilot-agents-integrated-apps), then ensure that the allow or block settings match in the Teams admin center and those match for the same group of people.
 Manage apps page displays all the available app and the current org-level app status.
 To allow or block an app, follow these steps:

 1. Sign in to the Teams admin center and access **Teams apps** > **[Manage apps](https://admin.teams.microsoft.com/policies/manage-apps)**.